Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Background

-We first note that by Gremban's reduction, the problem of solving an equation of the form $A \xx = \bb $ for a \sdd-matrix $A$ can be reduced to the problem of solving a system that is twice as large in a \sddm-matrix (see Appendix~\ref{sec:gremban}).
-So, for the purposes of asymptotic complexity, we need only consider the problem of solving systems in \sddm-matrices.
+We now note that by Gremban's reduction, the problem of solving an equation of the form $A \xx = \bb $ for a \sdd-matrix $A$ can be reduced to the problem of solving a system that is twice as large in a \sddm-matrix (see Appendix~\ref{sec:gremban}), without any loss of approximation quality.
+So, for the purposes of asymptotic complexity we need only consider the problem of solving systems in \sddm-matrices.